jmervine/jmervine.github.io/README.md

 [BootstrapCDN](http://www.bootstrapcdn.com/) is an open source web site, focused on easily and reliabily deliever [Bootstrap](http://getbootstrap.com/) client design framework to the public in a free and open source capacity.
 I work closely with the developers of [Bootstrap](http://getbootstrap.com/), [Font Awesome](http://fortawesome.github.io/Font-Awesome/) and [Bootswatch](http://bootswatch.com/), delivering updates and site enhancements as necessary.

-#### `httperf` Tools
+#### Httperf Tools

-[`httperf`](http://www.hpl.hp.com/research/linux/httperf/) is an open source C based performance testing tool.
+[Httperf](http://www.hpl.hp.com/research/linux/httperf/) is an open source C based performance testing tool.
 No I didn't write it.
 I do however maintain a fork and have written bindings and tools for it in several difference languages &ndash; see: [httperf.js](https://github.com/jmervine/httperfjs), [httperf.rb](https://www.npmjs.com/package/httperfrb), and [a few others on my Github](https://github.com/search?q=user%3Ajmervine+httperf).

 #### MaxCDN Tools